sonaliba/314e/README.md

 # 314e

-Edit the url variable in source code in file Parser.java.
+Edit the main_url variable in source code in file Parser.java.